tweag/python-monorepo-example/2018-04-11-stackage-head-is-live.md

 There are changes that need attention of GHC team.
 ```

-Since the sum of succeeding and failing test suites descreased, this means
+Since the sum of succeeding and failing test suites decreased, this means
 that some test suites stopped to build.
 On further inspection I determined
 that this change was not caused by GHC, and that forced me to improve
 hermeticity of the setup to prevent this from happening in the future.